sakaridis/fog_simulation-SFSU_synthetic/README.md

 ### Requirements

 1.  **MATLAB**
-    The code has been developed and tested in MATLAB releases 2016b and 2017b.
-We therefore recommend using release 2016b or later, noting that these releases are only available for 64-bit systems.
+    The code has been developed and tested in MATLAB releases 2014a, 2016b and 2017b.
+We therefore recommend using release 2014a or later.
 If such a configuration is not possible, using an earlier MATLAB release is the recommended (though not tested) alternative.
 2.  **C compiler**
     Users will have to build a binary MEX file for SLIC superpixels themselves in MATLAB (see [instructions](#installation-for-running-the-demo) below), which requires a MATLAB-supported C compiler.